 Eco-conscious thinking has been at the forefront of our packaging selections from day one.

-We’ve proudly assembled our products in beautiful, recyclable glass packaging that can be recycled at home, upcycled or given a new life in our RAWCYCLE program.
+We’ve proudly assembled our products in beautiful, recyclable glass packaging that can be recycled at home, upcycled or given a second life in our RAWCYCLE program.

 Our product and postage boxes are printed on recycled paper and cardboard.
-They are recyclable and use vegetable based ink that dries by air.
+They are recyclable and use vegetable based ink that dries by air with water based coatings.

 To protect our products during transit, we fill our postage boxes with compostable and ocean safe corn starch fill that can be safely rinsed down the sink without harm to our ecosystem.